Scuba Diving

 I’m not a student, can I still join?

-As a University of Liverpool club, we prioritise students from any university based in Liverpool, however, yes we also welcome former Liverpool students and staff.
+As a University of Liverpool club, we prioritise students from any university based in Liverpool, however, yes we also welcome alumni, staff and locals.

 Are there any formal restrictions on who can join?